-Apple has a test fleet of 27 self-driving vehicles, according to a Bloomberg report.
+Apple has a test fleet of 62 self-driving vehicles and 87 drivers, according to a macReports report from May 2018.

 This could be evidence of an iCar in the works, or simply a plan for software controls accessed via CarPlay or a future in-car interface; or it could be neither, since much patent activity by Apple and other companies is speculative and may never lead anywhere.
-But Apple's filing of a patent for climate control in vehicles certainly indicates (once again) that cars are in the company's thoughts.
+But Apple's filing of a patent (which came to light in April 2018) for climate control in vehicles certainly indicates (once again) that cars are in the company's thoughts.